TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ```
-$ mxpy config-wallet new --help
+$ drtpy config-wallet new --help
-usage: mxpy config-wallet new [-h] ...
+usage: drtpy config-wallet new [-h] ...

 Creates a new wallet config and sets it as the active wallet.